CP violation induced by neutral meson mixing interference

-{\it Conclusion.} --- It is found that a novel type of CP violation effect, the double-mixing CP asymmetry, exists in cascade decays involving two neutral mesons oscillating.
-The double-mixing CP asymmetry depends on two time variables and thus a two-dimensional time dependence analysis can be performed.
-Unlike direct CP asymmetries, its existence does not require nonzero strong phases, and thus it provides opportunities to directly extract weak phases without pollution from strong dynamics, which is crucial for CKM matrix determination and new physics search.
-Practically, the new CP violation effects can be very significant in some channels, which are very promising to be measured in experiments.
+{\it Conclusion.} --- In conclusion, we have discovered a new type of CP violation effect, the double-mixing CP asymmetry, which exists in cascade decays involving two neutral mesons oscillating.
+This effect is dependent on two time variables, allowing for a two-dimensional time dependence analysis.
+Unlike direct CP asymmetries, the existence of the double-mixing CP asymmetry does not require a non-zero strong phase.
+Even in the presence of a strong phase, it can be directly extracted from data with the corresponding weak phase in appropriate channels.
+As a result, the double-mixing CP asymmetry provides a means to directly extract weak phases without any pollution from strong dynamics, which is crucial for CKM matrix determination and new physics search.
+Furthermore, the double-mixing CP asymmetries can be numerically significant in certain channels, making them very promising for experimental measurement.

-{\it Acknowledgement.} --- The authors are grateful to Cai-Dian L\"u and Yue-Hong Xie for useful discussions.
+{\it Acknowledgement.} --- The authors are grateful to Cai-Dian L\"u, Wen-Bin Qian, Liang Sun and Yue-Hong Xie for useful discussions.
 This work is supported by Natural Science Foundation of China under grant No. 12005068.